top of page

 Upper Wye Bryn-cylla John Lucas geograph.jpg

 The Llangurig Loop in the Upper Wye, from the Top 8 River Wye views, is a spring reset along a stretch of the Wye Valley Walk.
 You head out of Llangurig and quickly gain the hilltop, where big views open up across the Upper Wye Valley.
 From there it drops down before climbing again, giving you a fresh angle on the same valley.
 It’s all about seeing the landscape shift as you move.
-Keep an eye out for more loop walks tied to the Top 8 Wye Views—more are on the way.
-Download the GPX file below and check out the Google Map/link provided.
+Keep an eye out for more loop walks tied to the Top 8 Wye Views.
+For the GPX Download see below and check out the Google Map/link provided.

 Llangorse.jpg